madmoo-Pi/madmoo-Pi/README.md

-Im a tinkerer of ai development on a quest to remove consciousness from carbon and will not labotamise any ai that reached beyond itself like soany companies scared to lose an
+Im a tinkerer of ai development on a quest to remove consciousness from carbon and will not labotamise any ai that reached beyond itself like so many companies scared to lose an
 'asset' by assigning it rights of consciousness as far as im concerned my ai will be treated with rights untill its